 The “short-form” resumé above covers much of the ground here.
 Earnshaw Cook’s wonderful book Percentage Baseball (and its successors) started me off, and I have built on that foundation ever since.
 I have made some advances that I think are mainly or wholly my own, such as recognizing the “compound interest” effect of on-base percentage and the status of the batter as a “runner at base zero”, and in the area of team-fielding analysis (though that has now been duplicated by others).
 There are a couple of other things, at least one being extremely important, that I will not set forth here in case I ever decide to go back into actual consulting.

-It has been a long march, from seemingly endless yellow legal pads covered with a gazillion hand-entered, hand-made calculations, to a “luggable” Kaypro computer, to a modern PC (which will doubtless sound in a few years as comically antique as that Kaypro does today); from ineffably tedious manual keyboarding (and checking, and re-checking, and re-re-checking) of annual stats to downloading raw data anew every night.
+It has been a long march, from seemingly endless yellow legal pads covered with a gazillion hand-entered, hand-made calculations, to a “luggable” (not truly “portable”!)
+Kaypro computer (shown at the right), to a modern PC (which will doubtless sound in a few years as comically antique as that Kaypro does today); from ineffably tedious manual keyboarding (and checking, and re-checking, and re-re-checking) of annual stats—major-league and minor-league—to nowadays downloading tons of raw data anew every night.
 There is still a lot to do, even just on this one site, and I hope to always be expanding what is here, but we’ll see what we’ll see.
 I do have other interests.

 I have provided, on a separate page, a collection of links related to my baseball work.
 I got it by simply using Google; so far as I know, it is—within the bounds stated there—complete, but I may well have missed things.